ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

     - `bx3d.48x240.encrypted`

-    See below for more information about the `members_host_flavor` parameter.
+    See below for more information about the `host_flavor` parameter.

 5. Once you have all the above information, [provision a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} Resource Controller.